 A/B Testing at Scale

 Comparing two model versions requires statistically significant sample sizes.
 Automated metrics enable testing on thousands of examples, providing confidence that observed differences reflect real improvements rather than random variation.
-Human evaluation of 50 examples might show Version A is better 55% of the time—but this difference isn't statistically meaningful.
+Human evaluation of 50 examples might show Version A is better 55% of the time, but this difference isn't statistically meaningful.
 Automated evaluation of 5,000 examples showing Version A is better 55% of the time provides strong evidence of actual improvement.
-One content generation client runs automated A/B tests on every model update, measuring engagement metrics across 10,000 generated pieces before deploying changes.
+A well-run content generation deployment will run automated A/B tests on every model update, measuring engagement metrics across thousands of generated pieces before deploying changes.
 This statistical rigor would be impossible with human evaluation alone.

 When Human Evaluation Is Essential